goldfrog0/MM-Campaign-Peter/content/MandM/beast hunting arc.md

 Competitors are further away.

-Roque noticed 3 beasts, human in trouble, lets the rest of the group know.
+Roque noticed 3 beasts, and perhaps a human in trouble, lets the rest of the group know.

-[[Paxton]] and [[Tag]] happen upon the scene, a crashed plane is in the scene, with two buildings, and a large crater
+[[Paxton]] and [[Tag]] rush to the scene, a crashed plane is in the scene, with two buildings, and a large crater

 Ape and 2 monkeys are surrounding people.
 [[Lucas Warwick]] is surrounded, one of the 4 prince/ princesses of the bastion, wearing his goggles and battlesuit.